FirelyTeam/firely-docs/simplifier/simplifierResources.rst

 """"""""""""""""""
 You may also choose to download the resource and save a local copy on your computer.
 You can either choose to download the resource as a XML or JSON file or directly copy the XML or JSON code of the resource to your clipboard, so you can easily copy-paste it to another location.

+Add Resources
+"""""""""""""
+Go to your Project page to `add new resources <simplifierProjects.html#add-resources-to-your-project>`_ to your project.